AndreiGabriel1/AngleLab-Explore/README.md

 ---

-## Project status
+## Project Status

-- Phase 1: DONE
+- Phase 1: Complete (Product Core)
-- Phase 2: DONE
+- Phase 2: Complete (Deterministic Rules Pipeline)
-- Phase 3: DONE
+- Phase 3: Complete (Consumers + Docs)

-AngleLab is complete and interview-ready.
+This repository is intentionally scoped and considered interview-ready.
+Future work would be additive and introduced behind new boundaries, without changing the core.